xuetengfei/Obsidian-Plugin-Merge-References-Markdown-Wiki-Link/README.md

-# 英文版本

-## Merge MD by Wiki Link
+# Merge MD by Wiki Link

 **An Obsidian plugin to recursively merge the content of Wiki links in Markdown files into the current file.**

 ---